moshfu/aerberlin/README.md

 - `npm run prisma:migrate` – Create a new migration
 - `npm run prisma:deploy` – Apply migrations in production
 - `npm run seed` – Push starter content into Sanity

+## Automation & AI Agents

+An AI helper can follow the step-by-step playbook in [`docs/automation.md`](docs/automation.md) to install dependencies, manage environment variables, run checks, and deploy safely.
+Keep that document updated whenever the workflow changes so automated contributors stay in sync with human operators.

 ## License